This post is a continuation of a post from a few weeks ago: “Be Friends with Your Body this Summer, Part #1”. (You can read that post here.)

 Sometimes we get the idea that we are supposed to be happy and have a magical life all the time.
 That can make us feel like any imperfections we possess or sadness we suffer is a sign of failure and unworthiness.

 I want to remind you that it is normal to have off days, months, summer and years.
 It is normal to make mistakes and fail.
-It is normal for things to fall apart sometimes.
+And it is normal for things to fall apart sometimes.
 It is normal to cry, to feel overwhelmed, and to need help sometimes.
-It is normal to feel bad about yourself and your body sometimes.
+And it is normal to feel bad about yourself and your body sometimes.

 But, if you want to sleep, to feel sad for a while, and to take a break from magic, that’s okay, too.
 No one, including you, is required to have a magical life all the time.
 It’s not possible or even really desirable.